easegress-io/easegress/doc/cluster_design.md

 ```
 You can see the `Node-3` spread wrong info which is `Node-2` is still alive temporarily.
 But the `Node-2` and `Node-3` will also find death of `Node-2` finally.
 Moreover in here we could use quick check for down-node to dodge fake news: )

-#### Service Data
+#### Business Data
 1. pipeline configure
 2. plugin configure
-3. user-defined data such as all ports of nodes(which is a kind of aggregate-metadata)
+3. user-defined data such as all ports of nodes(which is a kind of aggregate system data)

-The service data can be grouped or ungrouped.
+The business data can be grouped or ungrouped.
 And the ungrouped data belongs to every node, but grouped data belongs to corresponding grouped nodes.
-The administrator can update service data manually, or in the scene of flash sale the flash-sale-master could use cluster API to update percents of pass in corresponding nodes dynamically.
+The administrator can update business data manually, or in the scene of flash sale the flash-sale-master could use cluster API to update percents of pass in corresponding nodes dynamically.

-Here is a example to illustrate how Ease Gateway synchronizes service data automatically(< for add, << for update).
+Here is a example to illustrate how Ease Gateway synchronizes business data automatically(< for add, << for update).
 ```
 constant group information here:
 	Group-BJ: Node-1, Node-2